abuhabuh/prometheus-test/README.md

 * `docker stack deploy -c docker-compose.yml prometheus`
 * Attach to a running client container and send requests to the other containers to trigger some metrics
+* Go to localhost:9090 to see Prometheus console

+# Dependencies

+* Docker needs to be installed
+* Docker swarm needs to be active: `docker swarm init`

 # Hacks

 * Prometheus yml hardcodes IPs that client Docker containers are assumed to boot with